almario-janallen/selenium-saucedemo-automation/README.md

 # Selenium SauceDemo Automation

 This project contains automated test scripts for [SauceDemo](https://www.saucedemo.com/) using **Selenium WebDriver**, **Java**, and **TestNG**.
-The goal is to demonstrate end-to-end testing of an e-commerce workflow — from login to checkout — using clean automation practices.
+The goal is to demonstrate end-to-end testing of an e-commerce workflow — from login to check out — using clean automation practices.

 ## 🚀 Features
 - **Login Tests**: Valid/invalid credentials, locked-out users.